 - I Want Grandkids: The Colonel comments that he and his wife are unlikely to have grandchildren, implying that he knows about Roger's sexual orientation.

 - I Will Show You X: Donna will pluck you in a minute.

-- Magic Pants: Apparently Vespiforms can transform their clothes too when they take on human form.
+- Magic Pants: Apparently Vespiform can transform their clothes when they take on human form.

-- Meaningful Name: Professor Peach, and possibly Miss Redmond, is a Cluedo (Clue for our American readers) reference.
-In fact the Cluedo-ness of the situation is lampshaded by Donna.
+- Professor Peach, and possibly Miss Redmond, is a Cluedo (Clue for our American readers) reference.
+In fact, the Cluedo-ness of the situation is lampshaded by Donna.

-- Mistaken For Romance: Agatha Christie briefly mistakes the Doctor and Donna for a couple before pointing out that neither is wearing a wedding ring.
+- Mistaken for Romance: Agatha Christie briefly mistakes the Doctor and Donna for married before pointing out that neither is wearing a wedding ring.

 - Newspaper Dating: Played with.
 The Doctor uses sensory clues like Professor Peach's vintage car and the smells around him to determine that they are in the 1920s, then uses a newspaper to determine that they have landed on December 8, 1926.
 Subverted in that they are at a garden party on a sunny, warm, day with lush greenery all around.
 In England.
 In December.